03 September 2020

-Is it something we can avoid?
-Of course, we can!
-All we need to do is to define and supervise quality standards across all teams and encourage all QA engineers to be accountable for implementing and following them in their projects.
-Beyond that, we can establish recurring meetings with all QA team members and discuss improvements to the standards and processes with accordance to software testing trends.
+How to deal with applying those software testing latest trends in your organisation?
+All you need to do is to define and supervise testing processes and quality standards across all teams and encourage all QA engineers to be accountable for implementing and following them in their projects.

 Test environments and test data approach

 According to the 2018-19 report’s respondents, the lack of test environments and manual test data generation is a number-one challenge as far as the adoption of Agile development is concerned.
 It goes even further, as the second challenge – increasing the level of test automation – is connected with the first one.

 “Those factors are the bottleneck towards greater QA and testing maturity” – we read in the WQR.
 The main recommendation is to invest in smart QA and testing platforms, like containerized test environments, open data projects and smart solutions for test data sampling.

 As you can see in the graph below, nothing changed in the 2019-20 version of the report.
 The lack of an appropriate test environment and inability to apply test automation are still the top two challenges the Quality Assurance in the IT industry faces.